spapas/spapas.github.io/content/using-browserify-es6.rst

 like what browserify transforms do.
 However, what babel does (and I think its the only tool that does this) is that it allows you to use ES6 features *now* by transpiling them to normal (ES5) javascript.
 Also, babel has `various other transforms`_, including a react transform
 (so you can use this instead of the reactify browserify-transform)!

-In any case, to be able to use ES6, we'll need to install babel and its es6 presets:
+In any case, to be able to use ES6, we'll need to install babel and its es6 presets (don't forget that you need to have a ``package.json`` for the dependencies to be saved so either do an ``npm init`` or create a ``package.json`` file containing only ``{}``):

 .. code::

   npm install  babel babel-preset-es2015 --save

 If we wanted to also use babel for react we'd need to install babel-preset-react.

 To configure babel we can either add a ``babel`` section in our ``package.json`` or create a new file named .babelrc and put the configuration there.